TranPhucVinh/C/Physical layer/System call/README.md

 # Fundamental concepts

 A program can execute in **user mode** and **kernel mode**.
 If a progam is executed in user mode, it can't direct access to the memory, hardware and such resources.
-If a program is executed in kernel mode, that program has direct access to the memory, hardware,...
+If a program is executed in kernel mode (kernel driver), that program has direct access to the memory, hardware,...
+A program on userspace takes longer time than the kernel driver to access the hardware peripheral as it needs time to make system call.

 If a program is executed in **user mode** and want to access to the memory or hardware, it makes a call to the operating system, which is known as **system call**.